JWST's PEARLS: 119 multiply imaged galaxies behind MACS0416, lensing properties of caustic crossing galaxies, and the relation between halo mass and number of globular clusters at $z=0.4$: Discussion

 \section{Discussion}

 Despite the large number of available lensing constraints, the lens model still struggles to offer a satisfactory answer for some lensed galaxies.
-A remarkable example is the Spock arc (system~2), where the lens model is unable to place the critical curve at a viable symmetry point.
+A remarkable example is the Spock arc (System~2), where the lens model is unable to place the CC at a viable symmetry point.
 In part this is because only two positions (marked by two blue ellipses in Fig.~\ref{Fig_Spock}) are available as constraints.
 These ellipses mark the only easily recognizable pair of counterimages in this arc.
 JWST images show several unresolved features along the arc, but the correspondence (in terms of pairs of counterimages) between them is unclear.
 Applying a high-pass filter to the data reveals a possible symmetry plane close to the midpoint of the arc (long dashed line in Fig.~\ref{Fig_Spock}).
-However, our lens model (solid white curve) does not place the critical curve close enough to that point.
-The same plot shows two alternative critical curves derived by changing the grid configuration (one of the free variables in our reconstruction algorithm).
-The critical curve (white, red, and blue curves in Fig.~\ref{Fig_Spock}) intersects the arc just once, but a loop-like structure forms at $\approx$0\farcs5 from the arc and south of the possible symmetry point.
+However, our lens model (solid white curve) does not place the CC close enough to that point.
+The same plot shows two alternative CCs derived by changing the grid configuration (one of the free variables in our reconstruction algorithm).
+The CC (white, red, and blue curves in Fig.~\ref{Fig_Spock}) intersects the arc just once, but a loop-like structure forms at $\approx$0\farcs5 from the arc and south of the possible symmetry point.